 Whether you opt for Bluehost vs GoDaddy, you’ll have unlimited bandwidth—even on their cheapest plans.

 Note that both Bluehost and GoDaddy have fair usage policies.
-If your site is using far more bandwidth than most other sites on shared hosting, you’ll be asked to upgrade your plan.
+If your site uses far more bandwidth than most other sites on shared hosting, you’ll be asked to upgrade your plan.

 Winner: Tie